 Nineteenth-century naturalist Philip Henry Gosse had the bad fortune to worry about such questions.
 While his contemporaries puzzled out the workings of evolution and sedimentation, he fretted over how to make all the things that science learned fit neatly into a biblical chronology of just several thousand years.
 His efforts earned him the unsurprising disapproval of scientists and the perhaps surprising disapproval of many Christians.

-Born in England, Gosse clerked in Newfoundland, farmed further inland in Canada, and taught school in Alabama — where he was fairly sickened by the institution of slavery — before returning to England.
+Born in England, Gosse was the son of an itinerant miniature painter who didn't make a very good living.
+Despite his father's abundance of talent, Gosse learned to draw from his aunt, Susan Bell.
+A bit of an itinerant himself, Gosse crossed the Atlantic then clerked in Newfoundland, farmed further inland in Canada, and taught school in Alabama — where he was fairly sickened by the institution of slavery — before returning to England.
 Back home, he tried various pursuits and even operated a school for awhile, but two things attracted his long-term devotion: the wonders of the natural world and the salvation of his soul.

-Long before his son became a successful writer, the elder Gosse authored some of Britain's most popular books on natural history, but he didn't research them all the same way.
-His books The Birds of Jamaica, Illustrations of the Birds of Jamaica, and A Naturalist's Sojourn in Jamaica were based on his own 18-month visit to the exotic locale.
+Long before his son became a successful writer, the elder Gosse authored multiple books, some of Britain's most popular books on natural history.
+But he didn't research all his books in the same way.
+His books The Birds of Jamaica, Illustrations of the Birds of Jamaica and A Naturalist's Sojourn in Jamaica, for instance, were based on his own 18-month visit to the island.
+In Newfoundland, he wrote an unpublished manuscript, Entomologia Terrae Novae, perhaps the first attempt to classify Newfoundland's insect life.
+He also filled the manuscript with some 250 exquisite illustrations.
 In contrast, his book The Ocean was based more on what he read in the British Museum.
 Either way, Gosse was an effective educator, sometimes much more effective than he wished.
-After popularizing sea anemones to the British public, he was appalled to see how many of them had been taken from the wild for aquaria.
-(One of his books was literally titled The Aquarium.)
+Perhaps his most influential book was titled The Aquarium, and it provided instructions on setting up in-home aquariums.
+After popularizing sea anemones to the British public, he was appalled to see how many of them had been taken from the wild for aquariums.
+His son was eventually even more appalled.